 :mod:`io` --- Core tools for working with streams

-The :mod:`io` module provides Python's main facilities for dealing for various types of I/O. There are three main types of I/O: text I/O, binary I/O, raw I/O. These are generic categories, and various backing stores can be used for each of them.
-Concrete objects belonging to any of these categories will often be called streams; another common term is file-like objects.
+The :mod:`io` module provides Python's main facilities for dealing with various types of I/O. There are three main types of I/O: text I/O, binary I/O and raw I/O. These are generic categories, and various backing stores can be used for each of them.
+A concrete object belonging to any of these categories is called a :term:`file object`.
+Other common terms are stream and file-like object.

 Independently of its category, each concrete stream object will also have various capabilities: it can be read-only, write-only, or read-write.
 It can also allow arbitrary random access (seeking forwards or backwards to any location), or only sequential access (for example in the case of a socket or pipe).